Michael A. Sheehan: Return to federal service

 The White House nominated Sheehan to become Assistant Secretary of Defense for Special Operations and Low Intensity Conflict on November 1, 2011.
 The U.S. Senate Senate Armed Services Committee held his confirmation hearing on November 17, 2011, and he was confirmed by a voice vote on December 17, 2011.

-Death
+Personal life and death

+Sheehan was married to Maria Eitel, with whom he had a daughter, and later had a son from his second marriage.

 Sheehan died in Bethesda, Maryland from multiple myeloma on July 30, 2018, aged 63.